Autism Research Community

 Dr. Ally Eran

-Dr. Ally Eran is a senior lecturer in the Department of Life Sciences at Ben Gurion University.
+Dr. Ally Eran is an Assistant Professor in the Department of Life Sciences at Ben-Gurion University of The Negev.
 Her research focuses on autism genomics: understanding the molecular mechanisms that underlie autism spectrum disorder and how they may be leveraged for improved care for families with autism.
 Ally’s work integrates large scale patient data from various sources not only to test scientific hypotheses but also to train predictive models for specific clinical goals.
 She received her Ph.D. in Bioinformatics and Integrative Genomics from Massachusetts Institute of Technology.

 Prof. Elena Even-Simkin

-Dr. Lidia V. Gabis is the director of the Weinberg Child Development, founder of the Keshet Center for Autism diagnosis treatment and research and a Senior Researcher at the faculty of Medicine at Sackler School of Medicine at Tel Aviv University.
+Prof. Lidia V. Gabis is an Associate Professor and CEO of Keshet Autism Center Maccabi Wolfson, Chief Advisor, Developmental Services, Maccabi Healthcare, and the faculty of Medicine at Sackler School of Medicine, Tel Aviv University.
 Her main area of research is autism-related disorders and causes mainly prematurity, brain malformations, and Fragile X Syndrome.
 Her clinical interests in autism pertain with early detection and intervention from before birth through infancy, as well as interventions and treatments.
 She initiated and conducted several pharmacological studies, and recently summarized the results of a randomized trial of Donepezil and Choline, an investigator-initiated combination, and we proved a positive effect on language for children with ASD.
 The main collaborations are with the Seaver Center at Mount Sinai Hospital in the area of rare genetic disorders related to autism, with Prof. Baron- Cohen at Cambridge on the area of prenatal diagnosis and with Dr. Ben Robins at Hammersmith in the area of robotic intervention.
 In addition, she is involved with policy directives and a member of Health Department interoffice committees.

 Dr. Tali Gev

-Dr. Tali Gev is a clinical psychologist who specialize in the diagnosis and treatment of autism.
+Dr. Tali Gev is a clinical psychologist and a Lecturer at the Autism Treatment and Research Center Association for Children at Risk, Department of Psychology, Bar-Ilan University.
+She specializes in the diagnosis and treatment of autism.
 Her research focuses on manualized intervention methods.
-As a certified Early Start Denver Model (ESDM) therapist she leads the implementation of the method in Israeli community preschools for children with ASD while exploring the effectiveness and outcomes of the method.
+As a certified Early Start Denver Model (ESDM) therapist, she leads the implementation of the method in Israeli community preschools for children with ASD while exploring the effectiveness and outcomes of the method.

 Noa Ginossar is a clinical psychologist, a Chief psychologist of the Child Service Division of ALUT.
 Noa is an adjunct teacher in the school of Education at Bar Ilan University, where she teaches master level courses in Autism.
 She is a faculty member of the “new wave” integrative psychotherapy school, Interdisciplinary academic center (IDC), Herzelia.
 There she teaches trauma-informed treatment for children and adults.
 In addition, she trains Child-Parent Psychotherapy, in the Haruv Institute, Jerusalem.
 Noa is interested in understanding the ways attachment relationships modulate the neurological developmental pathways in Autism.
 In her clinical work, Noa works with children and parents in attachment-based intervention approach with video feedback.
 Noa wrote a chapter in a book edited by prof Esther Cohen conceptualizing parental therapy with parents of autistic children.
 The chapter reviews comprehensive literature in the field and adds to that new conceptualization of five paradoxical themes that parents face when raising a child with Autism.
 Her other interest is in CTM- comprehensive treatment model in Autism and training professionals for fidelity to intervention.